dataguyanthony/azfn-blog2sftp/readme.md

 ```bash
 func start
 ```
-2. Upload a file to the `aspire-sftp/prod/inbound/EFT` container in your Azure Storage Account to trigger the function.
+2. Upload a file to the `STORAGE_ACCOUNT_PATH` container in your Azure Storage Account to trigger the function.

 ---